 Graduate PLUS loan is a Federal Alternative loan for graduate or professional students.
 This loan is taken out in the student's name, not the parents'.
 Graduate or professional students are eligible to borrow under the PLUS Loan Program up to their Cost of Attendance minus any other financial assistance received.
 Students must be enrolled at least half-time and must meet all of the other general eligibility requirements for the Federal Student Aid programs.
 In addition, a check is performed and the applicant cannot have any adverse credit within the last 90 days.
 Students may use an endorser if their Federal Direct Graduate PLUS loan is denied.
 To apply for a Grad Plus Loan, visit www.studentloans.gov.

-This loan has a fixed interest rate of 7.9% and a 2½% fee.
+This loan has a fixed interest rate of 7.21% and a 4.288% fee for a loan with a first disbursement before October 1, 2014, and a loan fee of 4.292% for a loan with a first disbursement on or after October 1, 2014, and before October 1, 2015.
 Repayment begins after the loan has been fully disbursed; however, students can postpone payments while enrolled at least half-time.
 Visit Direct.ed.gov for more information.

 Applicants for this loan are required to complete the Free Application for Federal Student Aid (FAFSA).
 They also must have applied for, and the school must determine the student's annual loan maximum eligibility under the Federal Unsubsidized Direct Loan Program before the applicant may apply for a Graduate/Professional PLUS Loan.

 As a reminder, the Federal Direct Stafford Loan rate is 6.21% fixed, and the Grad PLUS Loan rate is 7.21% fixed.